EdwinVW/dapr-traffic-control/README.md

 All actions described in this sequence are logged to the console during execution so you can follow the flow.

 ## Dapr
 This sample uses Dapr for implementing several aspects of the application.
 For communicating messages, the **publish and subscribe** building-block is used.
 For doing request/response type communication with a service, the  **service-to-service invocation** building-block is used.
 And for storing the state of a vehicle, the **state management** building-block is used.
+The RDW controller in the GovernmentService has an operation `GetVehicleInfo` that must be called with an API key in the URI.
+The TrafficControlService uses the **secrets management** building block to get the API key.
+The GovernmentService also gets the API key from the secrets management building block in order to check the key.

+In the diagram below you see a schematic overview of the setup:

 ![](img/dapr-setup.png)